-- 1. Draft- the volume of air rising through the exhaust chimney. - 2.
-Oxygen- replacement supply of fresh air. - 3.
+- 1. Draft the volume of air rising through the exhaust chimney. - 2.
+Oxygen replacement supply of fresh air. - 3.
 Fuel- Input in proportion to the supply of draft and oxygen.

-Dickinson diesel heaters can also be calibrated to run kerosene (K) and stove oil (S).
+Dickinson diesel stoves can also be calibrated to run kerosene (K) and stove oil (S).
 See "Fuel Variations" on Pg.
 27. This code will be indicated on the side of the valve.

-A hot water coil can be factory installed or added later to also enjoy water heating from your Dickinson diesel heater.
-Hot water coils are available in a 1 turn coil for all model heaters to heat approx. 5-10 gallons of water.
-Hot water coils are also available in 2 turn coils for only the Antarctic and Lofoten models to heat approx. 15-20 gallons of water.
+A hot water coil can be factory installed or added later to also enjoy water heating from your Dickinson diesel stove.
+Hot water coils are available in a 1 turn coil for all model stoves to heat approx. 5-10 gallons of water.
+Hot water coils are also available in 2 turn coils for all models except the Bristol stove to heat approx. 15-20 gallons of water.